 Thank you for your interest in the Bethesda Family Medicine Residency Program at TriHealth.
 Our ACGME accredited program has produced over 180 graduates, and although the majority are primary care physicians in Cincinnati, we have graduates all over the country.

 While many of our graduates choose to become practicing generalists, each year we have residents pursuing additional training in fellowships.
 It is our goal to offer a broad array of educational options during and after residency.
-Internally we offer residents fellowship opportunities in Sports Medicine, Obesity Medicine, Quality & Safety, and Addiction Medicine (2021).
+Internally we offer residents fellowship opportunities in Sports Medicine, Obesity Medicine (2021).
 Our graduates have also secured external fellowships in Palliative care, Geriatrics and Intensive Care Medicine.

 We are very fortunate to have a large core faculty of eight physicians.
 They have completed fellowships in sports medicine (2), endocrinology, faculty development (2) and Epidemiology.
 This large faculty allows our residents to be exposed to a wide variety of teaching styles and the areas of special interest of our faculty.
 This yields many opportunities for additional experience and research in those focus areas- women’s health, the social determinants of health, population health, and many more!

 We strive to train the next generation of family physicians who are critical thinkers, compassionate providers, skilled clinicians and future leaders in medicine.
 Our program has a long history of valuing diversity in our residents.
 We seek to foster an environment where diversity, equity and inclusion are key elements, thus we welcome all people regardless of background in the hopes that we will inspire new ways of thinking, behaving and caring.
 Twenty percent of our current residents are from under-represented minorities in medicine.